Sales Intelligence AI for sales insights and conversation intelligence AI-powered

 1. The existence stage: Generating customers and fulfilling their orders

-The truth is, it’s incredibly hard to do.
+The reality is, it’s incredibly challenging.

 2. The survival stage: Breaking even and generating cash flow